4 Reasons to Read Romance Novels: A Review of Lady Bridget’s Diary

 Lady Bridget Cavendish has grand—but thwarted—plans to become a Perfect Lady and take the haute ton by storm.
 In her diary, Bridget records her disastrous attempts to assimilate into London high society, her adoration of the handsome rogue next door, her disdain for the Dreadful Lord Darcy and some truly scandalous secrets that could ruin them all.

 It was loathing at first sight for Lady Bridget and Lord Darcy.
 But their paths keep crossing…and somehow involve kissing.
 When Lady Bridget’s diary goes missing, both Darcy and Bridget must decide what matters most of all—a sterling reputation or a perfectly imperfect love.
-Source

-Romance novels help you escape.
+Reading romance novels help you escape

 You know that when one of you is stressed, you both suffer.
 Romance novels are one great way to unwind, de-stress, and relax.
 When life feels uncertain, shitty or tense, their guaranteed happy ending + set formula help you get out of your head and escape into the fantasy of happy ever after.